futzu/SCTE35_threefive/README.md

 # :rocket: threefive

-### threefive is a SCTE35 Parser, Decoder, Encoder library in Python3.
+### threefive is a SCTE35 Parser, Decoder library in Python3.

 *   References the __2020__ SCTE35 Specification.